wootfish/eli.sohl.com/drafts/wangs-attack.md

 I've been working through Cryptopals lately and I found this to be, without a doubt, the hardest and most rewarding challenge in the first 7 sets.

-Two reasons why: first, the attack is tricky to implement; second, it is tricky to _understand_.
+The attack is hard for two reasons: first, it is tricky to implement; second, it is tricky to _understand_.
 [The original paper](https://link.springer.com/content/pdf/10.1007%2F11426639_1.pdf) provides only a loose sketch of the attack, accompanied by some example collisions to show that it works.
 To work out the details, you have to read between the lines of a challenging paper which (for English speakers) is only available in translation.

 Eventually I gave in and started searching for blog posts on the subject.
 The landscape is surprisingly sparse.
 There are a few posts, but they left me with a lot of unanswered questions.
-To actually write the attack, I ended up having to forego these and instead just retrace the paper's steps as much as possible, filling in the blanks as I went.
+To actually write the attack, I ended up having to forego these and instead retrace the paper's steps as much as possible, filling in the blanks as I went.

 This is written to be the post I wish I'd found.
 I hope someone finds it useful.
-If it isn't detailed enough for you, fly out to Seattle and we'll go through it over beers.
+If it isn't detailed enough for you, come on out to Seattle and we'll go through it over beers.

 ## The Basic Idea

-Wang et al. frame this as a _differential attack_, meaning they are interested in collisions in pairs of messages where the messages also `xor` to some fixed constant.
-That is to say, we want messages $$m_1, m_2$$ such that $$H(m_1) = H(m_2)$$ and $$m_1 \oplus m_2 = D$$ for some fixed differential $$D$$.
+Wang et al. frame this as a _differential attack_, meaning they are interested in finding collisions between pairs of messages where the messages also `xor` to some fixed constant.
+That is to say, we want messages $$m_1, m_2$$ such that
+$$H(m_1) = H(m_2)$$ and $$m_1 \oplus m_2 = D$$ for some fixed differential $$D$$.

 This might sound like adding an unnecessary constraint, but it gives us a powerful way of reframing the problem.
 Note that this definition makes $$m_2$$ fully dependent on $$m_1$$ and $$D$$, so for the attack to succeed it suffices to